-Paints and coatings, which provide two primary functions—decoration and protection—are of considerable economic importance.
+Coatings provide two primary functions—decoration and protection—that are of considerable economic importance.
 About 45% of the coatings produced worldwide are used to decorate and protect new construction as well as to maintain existing structures, including residential homes and apartments, public buildings, and plants and factories (referred to as architectural or decorative coatings or simply, “paints”).
-Another 40% of the coatings are used to decorate and/or protect industrial products (called product finishes).
+Another 40% of the coatings are used to decorate and/or protect industrial products (called “product finishes”).
 Without coatings, product lives might be shortened drastically and many products would not even be marketable.
-Most of the remaining coatings, called special purpose, are used for miscellaneous applications such as traffic paints, vehicle refinishing, high-performance coatings for industrial plants and equipment, and protection of marine structures and vessels.
+Most of the remaining coatings, called “special purpose,” are used for miscellaneous applications such as traffic paints, vehicle refinishing, high-performance coatings for industrial plants and equipment, and protection of marine structures and vessels.
 These are usually applied outdoors in ambient conditions.

-The following pie chart shows world consumption of paints and coatings by technology:
+The following pie chart shows world production of paints and coatings:

-The paints and coatings industry in the United States, Western Europe and Japan is mature and generally correlates with the health of the economy, especially housing, construction and transportation.
-Overall demand from 2012 to 2018 will increase at average annual rates of 2–3% in the United States and 1.5–2.5% in Western Europe.
-In Japan, however, consumption of paints and coatings will experience relatively slow growth during this period (0.5%), as a result of no growth in major markets such as automotive OEM, machinery and appliances.
+The paints and coatings industry in the United States, Western Europe, and Japan is mature and generally correlates with the health of the economy, especially housing, construction, and transportation.
+Overall demand from 2014 to 2019 will increase at average annual rates of 3% in the United States and 1.5–2.5% in Western Europe.
+In Japan, however, consumption of paints and coatings will experience relatively slow growth during this period (0.5%), as a result of no growth in major markets such as automotive OEM, machinery, and appliances.

 In the emergent countries of the world, coatings are growing at a much faster rate.
-The best prospects for growth are in Asia Pacific (6% growth per year in the near future), Eastern Europe (6%) and Latin America (8%).
+The best prospects for growth are in Asia Pacific (4–5% growth per year in the near future), Eastern Europe (6%), and Latin America (8%).
 Total global growth should be about 6% per year.
-Growth of coatings is expected to continue at 8% per year in China, 12% in India and 6% in Indonesia.
+Growth of coatings is expected to continue at 8% per year in China, 11% in India and 4–5% in Indonesia.
 Growth in value terms will be even higher because of the increased production of relatively higher-valued coatings.
-Multinational producers will likely gain even more presence in the developing world as living standards increase and per capita consumption of coatings rises.
+Most of the major multinational paint producers, including PPG, Akzo Nobel, Kansai Paint, Nippon Paint, BASF, Axalta (formerly DuPont), Chugoku Marine Paint, Valspar, Sherwin-Williams, and Hempel, have production in China.
+The multinational producers should gain even more presence in the developing world as living standards increase and per capita consumption of coatings rises.